BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

         server 10.0.0.2:32332 10.0.0.2:32332 check inter 4000 rise 2 fall 10
 ```

-- Used it as target for Upstream in Kong - Apigateway <br>
+- Used it as a target for Upstream in Kong - API Gateway <br>
 ![alt text](images/2025/01/17th_2.png)

 #### 3. LoadBalancer: